Mervyn Pinfield: Doctor Who

 In 1963, he was appointed to the position of associate producer for Doctor Who to support Verity Lambert, as it was the first programme for which she was the producer.
 He also directed episodes one to four of The Sensorites, all four episodes of The Space Museum and episodes one and two of Planet of Giants for the series, and worked as director on other BBC series such as Compact (Day Of Deliverance and Fare Thee Well For I Must Leave Thee), The Monsters, and The Franchise Affair.
-(There is some debate that he might he directed episode 3 of The Reign of Terror when assigned director Henric Hirsch collapsed from nervous exhaustion.
+(There is some debate that he might have directed episode 3 of The Reign of Terror when assigned director Henric Hirsch collapsed from nervous exhaustion.
 However, there are conflicting reports that John Gorrie in fact directed the episode even though he claims to have no recollection of this.)

 Pinfield's engineering background held him in good stead in directing Doctor Who programmes with their complex special effects.
 He was also known as the inventor of an early type of teleprompter, or autocue, which he called the Piniprompter.

 In 2013, as part of the programme's 50th anniversary celebrations, the BBC broadcast the docudrama An Adventure in Space and Time, which recounted the creation and early days of Doctor Who.
 Pinfield was portrayed by Jeff Rawle.